camwestwood/xapi/recipes/vle/logout.md

 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-This statement uses the [logged out](/vocabulary.md#verb) describes the action of logging out of a platform.
+This statement uses the [logged out](/vocabulary.md#verb) verb to describe the action of logging out of a platform.

 ### Example: